libmir/blog/_posts/2016-09-23-glas-gemm-benchmark.md

 [std.experimental.ndslice](http://dlang.org/phobos/std_experimental_ndslice.html).
 GLAS uses [`Slice!(2, T*)`](http://dlang.org/phobos/std_experimental_ndslice_slice.html#.Slice) for matrix representation.
 It is a plain structure composed of two lengths, two strides, and a pointer type of `T*`.
-GLAS calling conversion can be easily used in any programming language with C ABI support.
+GLAS calling convention can be easily used in any programming language with C ABI support.

 ```d
 // Performs: c := alpha a x b + beta c